A Proven Plan to Manage Telecommuters

 First, let’s define some terms.

-Multi-Office: This is any arrangement where you have multiple offices coming together to work on the same tasks.
-This is a bit different from having local or regional offices, in that you are dividing tasks.
+Multi-Office: This is any arrangement where multiple offices come together to work on the same tasks.
+It is a bit different from having local or regional offices in that you divide tasks.

-Telecommuting: As we’ve discussed, telecommuting or remote work is an arrangement where you have workers performing tasks from home (or another location altogether) via the internet.
+Telecommuting: As we’ve discussed, telecommuting or remote work is an arrangement in which workers perform tasks from home (or another location altogether) via the internet.

-If you want to allow your employees to work from somewhere other than your central office, there are a few things you need to do to make the new arrangement work.
+If you want to allow your employees to work from a location other than your central office, you need to do a few things to make the new arrangement work.

 1) Put Together a Workflow Plan

-This looks different for each industry niche, but it’s important for every company or organization to have one.
-It is especially important for companies with a multi-office setup or ones with a large number of telecommuting employees to have a clearly delegated and well-organized plan in place for how work is going to be accomplished.
-This is also a key time to decide whether or not remote-work is a good fit for your company.
+This looks different for each industry niche, but every company or organization needs to have one.
+It is especially important for companies with a multi-office setup or ones with a large number of telecommuting employees to have a clearly delegated and well-organized plan for how work will be accomplished.
+This is also a key time to decide whether or not remote work is a good fit for your company.
 A good workflow sets expectations and includes things like:

 • Delivery Deadlines